DrewWham/Perceptual_tSNE/README.md

 The following options are required:
 `-i` specifies the name & location of the input image directory
-`-n` specifies the base name to use for program outputs
+`-n` specifies the base name to use for program outputs `-p` specifies the perplexity parameter to be used in t-SNE analysis `-g` allows the use of a GPU, pass `-use_gpu TRUE` if you have a CUDA enabled GPU available on the system with gpu relevent dependencies installed.

 The following options are available:
 `-s` specifies the random seed to use for the random number generator.
-`-use_gpu` allows the use of a GPU, the script defaults to CPU.
-Pass `-use_gpu TRUE` if you have a GPU available on the system.

 To produce the example output files run:

-`python Perceptual_tSNE.py -i "./input_images/females" -n females_1 -s 1`
+`python Perceptual_tSNE.py -i "./input_images/females" -n females_1 -s 1 -p 30 -g FALSE`